-Site Name: Site Ref/Policy Number:

-Warblington School Field (off New Lane) H06
+Site Name: Site Ref/Policy Number: Warblington School Field (off New Lane) H06

-Description of Site:

-The site is the western portion of playing fields formerly used by Warblington School and a

-former ecology teaching area used by Fairfield School.
-To the north of the site runs the railway

-and to the west is New Lane.
+The site is the western portion of playing fields formerly used by Warblington School and a former ecology teaching area used by Fairfield School.
+To the north of the site runs the railway and to the west is New Lane.

-Known Constraints:

-Access arrangements
+- Access arrangements

-Part of site is an Archaeological Zone
+- Part of site is an Archaeological Zone

-Noise from adjacent uses
+- Noise from adjacent uses

-Part of site uncertain for Brent Geese and/or waders
+- Part of site uncertain for Brent Geese and/or waders

-Southern Water have advised that sewerage capacity in network closest to site is limited
+- Southern Water have advised that sewerage capacity in network closest to site is limited

-Existing Transport Provision:

-Short walking distance to mainline train and bus stations

-Link to Havant Borough Cycle Network adjacent to site
+- Short walking distance to mainline train and bus stations - · Link to Havant Borough Cycle Network adjacent to site

-Existing Accessibility to Local Services/Facilities:

-Town centre within walking distance

-Infant, junior and secondary schools within walking distance
+- Town centre within walking distance - Infant, junior and secondary schools within walking distance

-Site Opportunities:

-New homes including affordable housing

-The site is located close to facilities of the town centre and public transport links
+- · New homes including affordable housing - The site is located close to facilities of the town centre and public transport links

 Policy H06 Site Specific Development Requirements:

-A grant of planning permission for 78No. dwellings was issued on 16/05/2013

-(APP/12/00407) relating to this site

-• There is an understanding that the constraints and site specific development requirements

-have been addressed as part of the Local Planning Authority's considerations in granting
+- A grant of planning permission for 78No. dwellings was issued on 16/05/2013 (APP/12/00407) relating to this site - There is an understanding that the constraints and site specific development requirements have been addressed as part of the Local Planning Authority's considerations in granting planning permission

-planning permission

-Site Name: Site Ref/Policy Number: Portsmouth Water Headquarters H14 Description of Site: Currently the headquarter offices of Portsmouth Water Company.
+Site Name: Site Ref/Policy Number: Portsmouth Water Headquarters H14

+Currently the headquarter offices of Portsmouth Water Company.
 The site lies to the south of West Street in a predominantly residential area.
 Portsmouth Water Company intend to relocate their offices to site BD14 (Solent Road North).

-Known Constraints: • TPOs Brockhampton Conservation Area Listed building and buildings of Local Interest Moderate potential for previously unidentified archaeological deposits 'Uncertain' for waders Part of the site is in future Fluvial Flood Zone 3 Potential ground quality issues associated with previous and/or current use of site Southern Water has advised that sewerage capacity in network closest to site is limited Sensitive groundwater location - overlays Principle Aquifer and within Source Protection Zone 1 for Bedhampton and Havant Springs Existing Transport Provision: Within walking distance of a mainline train station and a shorter walk to a branch line train station Bus station within 500m Existing Accessibility to Local Services/Facilities: Town centre with shops/services within walking of distance School provision (primary) within walking distance Site Opportunities: New homes including affordable housing • The site is located close to facilities of the town of entre and public transport links High amenity value potential for residents with la Policy H14 - Site Specific Development Requirements: Access to utilise existing access point onto West Street and/or Brockhampton Road with any necessary amendments Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant Flood Risk Assessment to support planning application Preserve and/or enhance the character or appearance of the conservation area Design and layout to aim to retain and protect TPO trees Employment and Skills Plan to support planning application Heritage Statement, of an appropriate level of detail, to support planning application Mitigate any impacts on Brent Geese and/or waders (Policy DM23) Southern Water request connection to the sewerage system at the nearest point of adequate capacity Design and layout should be informed by a mast erplan approach that considers the site's constraints and context
+- TPOs - Brockhampton Conservation Area - Listed building and buildings of Local Interest - · Moderate potential for previously unidentified archaeological deposits - 'Uncertain' for waders - Part of the site is in future Fluvial Flood Zone 3 - · Potential ground quality issues associated with previous and/or current use of site - Southern Water has advised that sewerage capacity in network closest to site is limited - Sensitive groundwater location overlays Principle Aquifer and within Source Protection Zone 1 for Bedhampton and Havant Springs

+- Within walking distance of a mainline train station and a shorter walk to a branch line train station - Bus station within 500m

+- Town centre with shops/services within walking distance - School provision (primary) within walking distance

+- New homes including affordable housing - The site is located close to facilities of the town centre and public transport links - High amenity value potential for residents with landscaped/lake area to south

+- Access to utilise existing access point onto West Street and/or Brockhampton Road with any necessary amendments - Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant - Flood Risk Assessment to support planning application - Preserve and/or enhance the character or appearance of the conservation area - Design and layout to aim to retain and protect TPO trees - Employment and Skills Plan to support planning application - Heritage Statement, of an appropriate level of detail, to support planning application - Mitigate any impacts on Brent Geese and/or waders (Policy DM23) - Southern Water request connection to the sewerage system at the nearest point of adequate capacity - Design and layout should be informed by a masterplan approach that considers the site's constraints and context